Snowmelt leads to heavy flooding from Southwest to Rockies

 FLAGSTAFF, Ariz.
-(AP) — A rapid spring snowmelt after an unusually wet winter is unleashing flooding from the Southwest to the Rockies, causing residents there and in the Upper Midwest to evacuate or stock up on sandbags amid surging creeks and rivers.’
+(AP) — A rapid spring snowmelt after an unusually wet winter is unleashing flooding from the Southwest to the Rockies, causing residents there and in the Upper Midwest to evacuate or stock up on sandbags amid surging creeks and rivers.

 In Flagstaff, Arizona, neighbors on one street have been working side by side since Tuesday with shovels to stave off floodwaters from their homes.

-Three creek-retention basins installed last year helped initially, city emergency officials said.
-But water has engulfed the shoulder of a local highway, and several roads and sidewalks are closed.
-Even sections of urban trails are submerged.
+Three creek-retention basins installed last year helped better navigate water that rushed down from burned mountains above the city, officials said.
+Still, water engulfed the shoulder of a local highway, and several roads and sidewalks were closed this week as the weather warmed and snow melted, making its way into neighborhoods.
+Sections of urban trails also were submerged.

-Officials are calling it an unprecedented amount of water, something that was impossible to plan for.

-“It would be nice to have an exact model of what we need to do.
-But we don’t,” Flagstaff Vice Mayor Austin Aslan told the Arizona Daily Sun on Wednesday.
+“It would be nice to have an exact model of what we need to do, but we don’t,” Flagstaff Vice Mayor Austin Aslan told the Arizona Daily Sun.
 “We don’t know what the next fire will look like, or where that scar will be.
 There’s small differences that will direct water to one neighborhood or another.”

 Sandoval County in north-central New Mexico issued an emergency disaster declaration in the wake of severe flooding in communities near the Jemez River.
-The river was 7.5 feet (2 meters) high as of Thursday afternoon, according to the U.S. Geological Survey.
-Residents of the village of Jemez Pueblo, known for its mineral hot springs, were collecting sandbags as a precaution.
-The police chief there estimated a dozen homes and other structures along the river could be at risk.
+The river was 7 feet (2 meters) high as of Thursday afternoon, according to the U.S. Geological Survey.

+Residents in an area between Jemez Pueblo and Jemez Springs that regularly floods in the summer rainy season were collecting sandbags as a precaution.
+A local police chief estimated a dozen homes and other structures along the river could be at risk of being inundated with water.

 The deluge also led to spillover from a wastewater treatment plant, which was contributing recycled water into the Jemez River.
-The U.S. Forest Service is cautioning the public not to go fishing or drinking water south of the plant.
+The U.S. Forest Service advised people not to fish in the river or drink water south of the plant.

 In Salt Lake City, Mayor Erin Mendenhall signed an emergency order late Wednesday aimed at helping residents whose homes were threatened by flooding in the southeastern part of the city.
 Rapidly melting snow in the nearby mountains sent water coursing through a creek in the neighborhood, prompting the voluntary evacuation of about 100 homes.